Sway (Rolling Stones song): In popular culture

 The song was featured in The Sopranos prequel, The Many Saints of Newark, released in 2021.
 A young Tony and Artie get off the bus and enter Holsten's Diner while the song plays in the background.

 Cover versions

 The song was covered by the band Overwhelming Colorfast on their 1995 Bender EP, then later appeared on the 1996 label comp, Super Mixer: A Goldenrod Compilation.

 It was also covered by Alvin Youngblood Hart on the October 1997 River North Records release, Paint It Blue: Songs Of The Rolling Stones.
 Albert Castiglia covered the track on his 2014 album, Solid Ground.

 Carla Olson and Mick Taylor recorded a live version for their album Live: Too Hot for Snakes.

 Jason Isbell & the 400 Unit covered the song for their EP Live From Welcome To 1979.

 Melvins covered the song for their EP Five Legged Dog.

 Alejandro Escovedo covered the song on his 1998 live album More Miles Than Money: Live 1994–96.

+Patti Rothberg covered the song on her 2008 album Double Standards.
+This version was produced by Freddie Katz.
+Patti Rothberg played the guitar solo in the bridge and Freddie Katz provided the extended solo in the outro.

+On her 2025 collaborative album Duets Special, Chrissie Hynde covered the song with Lucinda Williams.